-Founded in 1875, Hebrew Union College-Jewish Institute of Religion is North America's first institution of higher Jewish education and the academic, spiritual, and professional leadership development center of Reform Judaism.
-HUC-JIR educates men and women for service to the Reform Movement and the Jewish people worldwide as rabbis, cantors, educators, and nonprofit management professionals, and offers graduate programs to scholars and clergy of all faiths.
+Founded in 1875, Hebrew Union College-Jewish Institute of Religion is the nation’s oldest institution of higher Jewish education and the academic, spiritual, and professional leadership development center of Reform Judaism.
+HUCJIR educates men and women for service to the Reform Movement and the Jewish people worldwide as rabbis, cantors, educators, and nonprofit management professionals, and offers graduate programs to scholars and clergy of all faiths.

-Each year, HUC-JIR students serve more than one-third of the nearly 900 Union for Reform Judaism-affiliated congregations (many of which are small synagogues that would otherwise not have professional leadership).
+Each year, HUC-JIR students serve more than one-third of the nearly 900 Union for Reform Judaism (URJ) congregations (many of which are small synagogues that would otherwise not have professional leadership).
 They fulfill internships in educational institutions, Jewish communal organizations, camps, healthcare and military chaplaincy, and the institutional arms of the Reform Movement.
-Over 200 students have served Progressive congregations throughout the Former Soviet Union during Passover for the past eight years.
+Over 200 students have served Progressive congregations throughout the Former Soviet Union during Passover for the past nine years.

-The Fiscal Year 2014-2015 budget is balanced, whereas a budget deficit amounting to $10 million existed only six years ago.
-This has been achieved by a reduction of expenses and increases in revenues.
-For this year’s approved all funds budget of $47.7 million, 20% of revenue comes from URJ congregational dues that are split 44% to HUC-JIR and 56% to the URJ; 58% of revenue is generated by fundraising and investment income (our endowment as of June 30, 2014 is $200 million); and 18% is provided by tuition revenue ($23,500 annual tuition per full-time student), which is heavily subsidized by HUC-JIR and its generous benefactors.
-Over two-thirds of annual budgeted expenses are applied to instruction, academic support, and student need, including $4.5 million for scholarships and stipends this year.
+The Fiscal Year 2015–2016 budget is balanced, whereas a budget deficit amounting to $10 million existed only seven years ago.
+This has been achieved by a reduction in unrestricted expenses and increased revenues.
+For this year’s approved all funds budget of $46.5 million, 21% of revenue comes from URJ congregational dues that are split 44% to HUC-JIR and 56% to the URJ; 57% of revenue is generated by fundraising and investment income (our endowment as of June 30, 2015 is $205 million); and 13% is provided by tuition revenue ($24,000 annual tuition per full-time student), which is heavily subsidized by HUC-JIR and its generous benefactors.
+Over two-thirds of annual budgeted expenses are applied to instruction, academic support, and student need, including $4.6 million for scholarships and stipends this year.

 With an enrollment of over 400 full-time students and 800 part-time education students and graduate studies students, as well as undergraduate students at USC and Xavier University, HUC-JIR has the largest number of rabbinical, cantorial, Jewish education, Jewish nonprofit management, and graduate studies students of all Jewish seminaries in North America.
 Students benefit from HUC-JIR’s exceptional resources, including the Klau Library (the second largest Jewish library in the world) and the Jacob Rader Marcus Center of the American Jewish Archives with its 15 million documents recording American Jewish history and preserving Reform congregational and institutional records.